meltmedia/rodimus/README.md

 #Rodimus
-##MS Word to usable HTML Conversion
+##A Document Transformer for Word Formats
 meltmedia innovation project by @ctrimble and @jking90

 ###Installation